The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Free events

 Who says you can’t have a white Christmas in Alabama?
 This small city with a name like a fairy-tale country is a great place for a mini vacation in the winter.
 It transforms its main square to “Christmas in Candyland,” complete with snow-making machines to create a blizzard-like show of flurries each day.
-Additional attractions for this small-town Christmas include snow tubing, outdoor ice-skating, play cottages, light shows, train rides, an inflatable “Arctic” maze, music, hot chocolate, and of course, visits with Santa.
+We consider Andalusia one of the best Christmas towns in the USA for the additional attractions, from snow tubing and outdoor ice-skating to play cottages and light shows (not to mention the train rides, an inflatable “Arctic” maze, music, hot chocolate, and of course, visits with Santa).
 Best yet?
 Most activities are totally free.

 Located just minutes from the town square, the Best Western Andalusia Inn offers comfortable accommodations and reasonable prices for your holiday trip.
 It’s also right next door to Dean’s Cake House, a local bakery noted for its delicious seven-layer cakes.